Reaching our communities

 We want to ensure that more people in Barnet, Enfield and Haringey, from all sections of the community, can easily access our services and influence the way we provide them.
 We also want to hear how you would like us to develop these services, now and in the future.

-- We need to understand more about who does and does not access our services and why,
+- Understand more about those who do not use our services and the reasons why

-- Raise awareness of the benefits of hospice care and how to access it and
+- Raise awareness of the benefits of Hospice care in the community and how to access it

-- Support people in the community with a life-limiting illness to access hospice care.
+- Support people in the community with a life-limiting illness to benefit earlier in their illness

-One of our Priorities for Improvement is to seek ways of improving access for communities that we are not reaching or when they are finding it hard to reach us.
+One of our Priorities for Improvement Projects this year is to seek ways of improving access to communities that we are not reaching or that are finding it hard to reach us.